sreekarachanta/terraform-aws-eks/README.md

 - This terraform module will create a EKS Cluster.
-- This projecct is a part of opstree's ot-aws initiative for terraform modules.
+- This project is a part of opstree's ot-aws initiative for terraform modules.

 ## Usage